TheoAcker12/accessibility-content-testing/_episodes/links.md

 3. Choose Assessment.
 If a notification indicates that an assessment is already in progress, choose _Start new_.
 4. Click on _Links_ and then _Link Purpose_.

-Scan the accessible names in the list of links provided.
-(TODO: Fill out examples)
+Scan the accessible names in the list of links provided and consider the following for each:

-Are any of them very long?
-This link and that link stand out as much longer than the others.
-Imagine having to listen to all that every time you wanted to go through the links on the page.
-How can we make the text for these links shorter while still indicating where the link will go?

-Do any of the links have URLs as part or all of the text?
-Going through the list of links with a screen reader might be especially helpful, since the mish-mash of letters in a link would most certainly stand out, but they will most likely stand out in a visual scan, as well.
-Which of these links have URLs in the link text?
-How could we rephrase the content to give the links accessible names?
+Does the link have a URL as part or all of the text?
+Going through the list of links with a screen reader might be especially helpful, since the mish-mash of letters in a link would most certainly stand out.
+It certainly stood out when VoiceOver started reading "h-t-t-p-s-colon-slash-slash" in the screen reader demo.
+Most likely any URLs will stand out in a visual scan, too.
+We can see the URL link text from the demo in this list.
+As with the ambiguous "Click here" link that WAVE alerted us to, "library website" would make much better link text.

-Do any of the links consist of suspicious phrases like _"click here"_ or _"read more"_ or include unnecessary text like _"link to"_?
-WAVE has already caught most of these, but it never hurts to quickly glance through for any that it did not catch.
-And if we miss any after this first pass, we will surely notice them when we read through the links more slowly.
-TODO: Point out link with suspicious text.

-Make a slower second pass.
-This time read through each accessible name and consider the following:

-Does this link make sense, even without knowing its context (where it is on the page and what text comes immediately before and after it)?
-Technically, as long as the link text makes sense in context than it meets minimum accessibility standards, but it is far better to have links make sense out of context (and out of order).
-TODO: Consider this link.
-Out of context, what does it seem to indicate?
-How could it be adjusted to be more accessible?
+Does the link make sense, even without knowing its context (where it is on the page and what text comes immediately before and after it)?
+Technically, as long as the link text makes sense in context then it meets minimum accessibility standards, but it is far better to have links make sense out of context (and out of order).

+"Click here" is one of the more obvious examples of link text that does not make sense without context, though WAVE has already alerted us to it.
+As mentioned, however, there are plenty of phrases WAVE will not catch, so it is well worth checking the list ourselves.
+In this case, there is a link with the text "More info".

+We might also find some links that do not have clearly suspicious phrases, but that are not really clear without context.
+If we have to read the URL, check back on the page, or use our memory as content creators, we should consider that a warning sign.

+Is the link text concise?
+For example, one of the links in this list starts with the phrase _link to_, which is completely unnecessary.
+Links should always have clear formatting such that sighted users will not need a phrase to identify them, and screen readers will identify links as such to their users.
+Unnecessary words and phrases or unnecessarily detailed or lengthy description can quickly make going through a list of links unpleasant.

-If only some of the link text identifies the link and distinguishes it from other links, is that identifying information at the beginning?
+On a somewhat related noe, if only some of the link text identifies the link and distinguishes it from other links, is that identifying information at the beginning?
+Sometimes non-identifying information is useless filler that should be removed, as with the example of the link starting with _link to_, but sometimes there is information that does not necessarily distinguish the link from other links, but that is still important enough to be included.
 Examples of links where not all information is identifying:

 - Library Carpentry, opens in new tab
 - Book title, chapter x
 - Book title, chapter y

-TODO: See if these are good examples
+> ## Exercise: Testing Links
+>
+> Use the [sample testing page](../../test-sample-1/index.html) for this exercise.
+>
+> 1. What link-related errors and alerts does WAVE provide for this page?
+> 2. Are there any ambiguous links on the page that WAVE did not catch?
+> 3. Are there any links with URLs in the link text?
+>
+> > ## Solution
+> >
+> > 1.
+Errors: 1 linked image missing alternative text.
+Alerts: 1 suspicious link text, 1 redundant link.
+> > 2.
+Yes: TBD
+> > 3.
+TBD
+> {: .solution}
+{: .challenge}

 ## Link Behavior

 Another thing to look for while scanning the list of links is any indication of link behavior.
-For example, a link might indicate that it opens in a new tab or downloads a Word document.
+For example, a link might say that it opens in a new tab or downloads a Word document.

-### Download Links

-You will hopefully be aware whether or not you have added links that download content.
-If you know you have not, there is no need to worry about this.
-If you know you have, or think you might have:

-1. Go through all of the links and determine which ones download content.
+As content creators, we will hopefully be aware of whether or not we have added links that download content.
+If we know we have not, there is no need to worry about this.
+If we know we have (or think we might have), we should go through all the links to determine any that download content and ensure that those provide indication that they download content for both sighted and non-sighted users
-2. Make sure the accessible names of those links indicates that they are download links.

-### Links that Open in New Tabs

-TODO: Would it be better to simply include this when considering the CMS as a whole?

-- Insights will show us any text the link provides to indicate behavior (e.g. link text, opens in new tab)
-- In a CMS, there will be a default setting.
-You can click on any link (as long as you know you did not change the default for it) to see if it opens in the same tab or a new one.
-If new one, links need to indicate that.
-- If you have set the link target for any links:
-    - You can check an ordinary link where you set the target to open in new tab and make sure that it indicates it will
-    - Do you also need to ensure that if you set target for the same tab that it does not indicate new tab?
-    - If it doesn't indicate, you will need to do more thorough checking to make sure that you have manually added some kind of indication - might be a link for more info?
+Dealing with whether or not links open in new tabs is primarily something to check with the content management system.
+Manual checking should be performed if the CMS default is for links to open in the same page, but we have set some links not to, and the CMS does not indicate that these links open in new tabs (or windows).
+In this case, we need to identify all links that open in new tabs so that we can go back to the default.

-## Other Link Issues?
+## Other Link Issues

-- _Broken same-page link_
-- Mention how to check for broken external links??
-- _Redundant link_

-TODO: Exercises

-- Which of these links are accessible?
-- How many links are on sample page?
-- What are accessible ways to indicate when a link opens in a new tab? (or downloads content)
-- Identify link-related issues on a sample page
+WAVE can provide alerts for any broken same-page (anchor) links.
+These links jump to specific content on the page rather than change the page, and this makes it possible to check them automatically.
+A broken link is confusing and irritating to all users, so any that are found should be dealt with and removed.
+Unfortunately, WAVE cannot check for broken external links, as this is far more complicated.
+For most pages, it is better to <kbd>tab</kbd> through the page and try each link.

+WAVE also provides a _Redundant link_ alert when it detects two links to the same address close together.
+Sometimes this happens because an image and text are both used as links.
+In these cases, the image and text should be combined into one link.
+A more common situation we, as content creators, might encounter is referring to something several times, and linking to it each time.
+Most of the time it is best to remove all such redundant links in order to prevent confusion.

 {% include links.md %}